africanecMorj/-horrorscope-Weather-report/README.md

-# -horrorscope-Weather-report
+#Weather-report

 Programe which show weather;

 How to run:
-open index.html in whatever browser (for example Google Chrome);
+open index.html in whatever browser (for example Google Chrome) or open link lower;

 Technology:
 js,